smarter-vlm/smarter/README.md

 I commit and Comet log.
 And then ..let it go.

-"The cold never bothered me anyways".
+The cold never bothered me anyway.